Your Final Tweets & Likes

 Google has a specific policy regarding your account and information when you die.
 You can use Google’s Inactive Account Manager, which allows you to leave instructions on what to do with your information in case you remain inactive for a particular length of time.
 You can choose this time period and which details and data can be shared.

-Your family member or trustee can contact Google after your death, and Google will follow your instructions.
+Your family member or Legacy Contact can contact Google after your death, and Google will follow your instructions.
 A proof of death submission will be required.
 Your designated family member will not get complete access to your account; they will only get access to items you specify.

 Your YouTube account after you dieYouTube is owned by Google, so Google’s policies regarding your account after you die are applicable to your YouTube channel.
 You can choose what you want to be done with your information once you pass away using Google’s inactive manager.